 A study currently underway by scientists with Rochester Regional Health and University of Rochester Medical Center could help experts further understand how mRNA vaccines invoke an immune response.

-“We've been giving booster doses to look at the effect of actually giving a booster dose,” Dr. Walsh said.
+“We've been giving booster doses in our research study to look at the effect of the extra booster dose,” Dr. Walsh said.
 “One: how well is it tolerated and we've learned that it is well tolerated.
-And secondly, we've also been wondering if it raises antibody levels quite substantially, even well above those that were obtained after the first two doses.
-So if you really do need a booster dose, I think we are in a very good position to, to move forward in that regard.”
+And secondly, we've also been able to demonstrate that it raises antibody levels quite substantially, even well above those that were obtained after the first two doses.
+So if you really do need a booster dose, I think we are in a very good position to move forward in that regard.”

 Our expert providers and medical staff have put together information about many of the questions related to coronavirus, treatments, and the vaccines.Learn More